 It is hoped that the complaint is resolved satisfactorily.
 However, if the person raising the complaint was not satisfied, they have the right to have a hearing before a panel appointed by or on behalf of the proprietor.
 The designated appeals panel which will consist of at least three people who have not been directly involved in matters detailed in the complaint.
 One panel member will be independent of the management and running of the school.
 Parents with an unresolved complaint may attend the panel meeting and have the right to be accompanied.
 This panel will consider appeals and formally respond within 28 days.
-The complainant, proprietors, head teacher and the person complained about will be given a copy of any findings and recommendations.
+The complainant, proprietors, head of school, executive head of education and the person complained about will be given a copy of any findings and recommendations.
 It is hoped that the complaint is resolved satisfactorily.
-However, if the person raising the complaint was not satisfied, they have the right to take their complaint to the Child/Young Person's Placing Authority and the Chief Executive Office of Priority Childcare.
+However, if the person raising the complaint was not satisfied, they have the right to take their complaint to the Child/Young Person's Placing Authority and the Chief Executive Office of Orbis Education and Care.